streamlink/streamlink/docs/cli/plugins/twitch.rst

 logic has seen several iterations since then, with the latest big overhaul in :ref:`Streamlink 1.7.0 in 2020 <changelog:streamlink 1.7.0 (2020-10-18)>`.

-**In addition to that**, special API request headers can be set via :option:`--twitch-api-header` that can prevent ads from being embedded into the stream, either :ref:`authentication data <cli/plugins/twitch:Authentication>` or other data discovered by the community.
+**In addition to that**, special API request headers can be set via :option:`--twitch-api-header` or special API request parameters can be set via :option:`--twitch-access-token-param` that can prevent ads from being embedded into the stream, either :ref:`authentication data <cli/plugins/twitch:Authentication>` or other data discovered by the community.

 Low latency streaming